JosephLenton/serde-email/README.md

-# emailio
+# Serde Email

-A validating email type that can be serialised
+A validating email type that can be serialised using Serde.

 ## Introduction